 The AO only accepts passport applications for lodgement and processing that are completed correctly and in full, and accompanied by all required documentation.
 Any incomplete applications will be rejected and returned to clients.

 All original documents must be in English (or be translated into English by an approved translator) and must be provided when lodging an application for an Australian passport.
 Photocopies are not accepted.

-You should allow up to three weeks to get a new passport, from application to delivery.
+You should allow up to 15 business days to get a new passport, from application to delivery.

 Passport interviews are by appointment only.

 Visit the passports website to see whether you are eligible to use the PC7 renewal form.
 The form is pre-completed with information from your previous passport application.
 Blank application forms cannot be printed.
 This form should be lodged with two new photographs and your most recent passport.

 If you are not eligible to use a renewal form, you must complete a PC8 application form (also available on the passports website), attach all the supporting documentation required, including two new photographs endorsed by a guarantor.

 Adult passports are normally valid for ten (10) years.
 Children’s passports, with the exception of for 16 and 17 year olds, are valid for five (5) years.